green-coding-solutions/eco-ci-energy-estimation/README.md

 ### Jenkins

-For *Jenkins* Eco-CI can be easily used in combination with the *Execute Shell* plugin.
+For *Jenkins* Eco CI can be easily used in combination with the *Execute Shell* plugin.

-By following Eco-CI's general 3-step you need to create 3 steps in your workflow that:
+By following Eco CI's general 3-step you need to create 3 steps in your workflow that:
 - Start
 - Measure (optionally repeat if you want to lap multiple steps)
 - End & Display